lukefleed/compressed-intvec/README.md

-// The compressed-intvec needs a sampling parameter let sampling_param = 2; // small since the vector is small let compressed_be = BEIntVec::<GammaCodec>::from(&vec, sampling_param).unwrap();
+// The compressed-intvec needs a sampling parameter let sampling_param = 2; // small since the vector is small
+// We are using a convenient type alias for the big-endian representation let compressed_be = BEIntVec::<GammaCodec>::from(&vec, sampling_param).unwrap();

 assert_eq!(compressed_be.get(3), 8);